AshwaniSharma51/Royal-Perth-Hospital---Prediction-of-Sepsis-Risk-and-survival-probability-of-patients/README.md

 Random Forest + Survival Analysis strike a strong balance of accuracy and interpretability for clinical adoption.

-The approach provides a standardized risk score, reducing reliance on subjective clinical judgment.
+The approach provides a standardized risk score, reducing reliance on subjective clinical judgment .